 - Following the trend (the trend transactions):

 The first Figure shows us an uptrend on the Forex market.
-You can see breakout of the resistance level from the bottom to the top, then the consolidation above the level and further upward movement.
-That is definitely a signal for opening the buying positions.
+You can see the breakout of the resistance level from the bottom to the top, then the consolidation above the level and further upward movement.
+That is a signal for opening the buying positions.
 The second picture represents a downtrend, a breakout from top to bottom, consolidation below it and a further downward movement.
 That is a good signal to open the selling positions.

 - Against the trend (a counter-trading strategies):